komlenicm/AquaGroup/README.md

 Student project "AquaGroup", company that builds swimming pools.

-Developed with Spring MVC and MySQL database with Login/Registration functionality (using Spring Security).
+Developed with Spring MVC and Hibernate with Login/Registration functionality (using Spring Security).

 Includes simple CRUD operations for adding, removing and listing pools, categories, appointments and etc.